"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 By defining information, everything became quantifiable:

-1. Messages can be measured — you can calculate how many bits of information they contain
+- Messages can be measured — You can calculate how many bits of information they contain

-2. Channels can be measured — you can calculate how many bits per second a line can reliably carry (channel capacity)
+- Channels can be measured — You can calculate how many bits per second a line can reliably carry (channel capacity)

-3. Redundancy can be designed — you can calculate how many bits to add for error correction
+- Redundancy can be designed — You can calculate how many bits to add for error correction

-And the most important result——the noisy-channel coding theorem: as long as the information rate stays below channel capacity, no matter how much noise there is, information can be transmitted with virtually no errors through appropriate encoding.
+And the most important result——the noisy-channel coding theorem: as long as the information rate is below channel capacity, no matter how much noise there is, with appropriate coding, communication can be achieved with virtually no errors.

-Before Shannon, engineers thought that on noisy lines, degraded communication quality was unavoidable.
-Shannon proved this was not so.
-Noise defines a limit, but below that limit, perfect reliability is achievable——as long as there is correct encoding.
+Before Shannon, engineers believed that poor communication quality on noisy lines was unavoidable.
+Shannon proved otherwise.
+Noise defines the limit, but below that limit, perfect reliability is achievable——given the right coding.

-The Connection to Compression: Parts with Less Information Can Be Discarded
+The Connection to Compression: Parts with Little Information Can Be Discarded

-Shannon's definition of information quantity produced another revolution——data compression.
+Shannon's definition of information content spawned another revolution——data compression.

-According to the source coding theorem, the theoretical minimum size a message can be compressed to equals its entropy (information content).
-That means:
+According to the source coding theorem, the theoretical minimum size to which a message can be compressed equals its entropy (information content).
+That is:

-• "AAAAAAAAAA"——completely predictable, entropy nearly zero → can be compressed to nearly nothing
+- "AAAAAAAAAA"——completely predictable, entropy nearly zero → can be compressed to nearly zero

-• Random noise——completely unpredictable, maximum entropy → incompressible
+- Random noise——completely unpredictable, maximum entropy → cannot be compressed

-• Natural language——in between, many patterns → can be significantly compressed
+- Natural language——intermediate, many patterns → can be compressed significantly

 LLM tokenizers (BPE——Byte Pair Encoding) are also compression in this sense.
 Frequently occurring sequences ("the," "ing," "tion") become a single token, while rare sequences remain as individual characters.
 A tokenizer is literally a Shannon-optimal encoder for natural language.